aurollan/Drone_STM32F0/xx.COMPLEMENTARY_FILTER/readme.md

-Linear acceleration measurement range = +-8g
-Linear acceleration sensitivity = 4 mg/LSB

-complementary filter
+search complementary filter information and code it